AdaCore/Ada_Drivers_Library/ARM/STMicro/STM32/driver_demos/demo_adc_dma/readme.md

-These programs are set up to run on the STM32F429 Discovery boards because they use the LCD to display results.
+This program is set up to run on the STM32F429 Discovery boards because it uses the LCD to display results.
 This display usage is entirely for convenience -- some other means for showing the results could be used, such as a serial port.